Guide to Buying Skates

 half an hour of skating.
 Trust your own feeling.
 You should be able to move your toes a little bit.
 Are your toes touching the skate or can´t you move

 them at all, you probably need 1/2 -1 size bigger.
 Contact us, if you are unsure which size to get.

 Most inline skates have a high boot (called the cuff), that gives a lot of support and stability while skating.
 Some experienced skater and especially speed skater prefer lower boots to have more flexibility and less weight.

 Children grown fast, and therefore often grow out of a pair of skates within a year.
 There is a range of skates, that can be adjusted in size within 3 to 4 sizes.
 Adjustable skates are today of the same quality as regular skates, therefore we recommend this type for children.

 Skates have different closing mechanisms.
 Lacing, quick locks, straps and security buckles are all possible options.
 Often times, this is again a question of taste.
 Quick locks are usually a lot faster to open and tighten and easy for kids to use.
 Security buckles give a more stabile binding, as they make sure that the buckle cannot open up and don´t need to be adjusted again after once having been adjusted.

 4. How important is the frame?

-Aluminium frames are usually the hardest, and if you weigh over 80kg we recommend you to choose a frame made of aluminium.
-However, you need to be aware that the cheapest frames of aluminium often are softer than high quality frames of plastic.
+Aluminum frames are usually the hardest, and if you weigh over 80kg we recommend you to choose a frame made of aluminum.
+However, you need to be aware that the cheapest frames of aluminum often are softer than high quality frames of plastic.

-Aggressive skates usually have plastic frames, as this allows for more tricks, e.g. grinding.
+Aggressive inline skates usually have plastic frames, as this allows for more tricks, e.g. grinding.